Michelle Rafacz ‘02 is currently an Assistant Professor of Biology, Science, and Mathematics at Colu...

 Most of us have come from neighborhoods and schools segregated by income, by race, by ethnicity.
 Thus, for most of us, this will be the first time in our lives that we might share close quarters with someone not from our neighborhood, not in our family, not in the same socioeconomic stratum from which we came, maybe not even from our country.

-For new students, uprooted from your familiar surroundings, the temptation will surely be to seek out people just like you, to wrap yourself in the cocoon of the familiar, and that is part of college.
+For new students, uprooted from your familiar surroundings, the temptation will surely be to seek out people just like you, to wrap yourself in the cocoon of the familiar, and that search for comfort is part of college.

 In other words, break the rules of exclusion and conformity that increasingly separate us from others and that are driving this society toward greater violence and injustice.
 Act as though you lived in a truly multicultural world that goes beyond tolerance to celebration, where social justice is realized and where nonviolence is the everyday practice.
 The nation needs you, the world needs you, to build bridges across difference, to listen respectfully to voices with which you disagree, to transform yourself so that society may be transformed.

 Last spring, in response to the Diversity Initiatives' concerns, the College held a Town Hall meeting, attended by approximately 250 faculty, staff and students.
-The Dean distribute the notes from that meeting over email today so all of us can be reminded of what our fellow community members said.
+The Dean of the College will distribute the notes from that meeting over email today so all of us can be reminded of what our fellow community members said.
 We have already scheduled another meeting for next spring, a time for us to check in and see if we have made progress in learning how to live together in a different way.
-I invite you now to join us in May and share your perspective on our community.
+I invite you now to join us in May and share your perspective on our community at that time.

 The kind of hope I often think about (especially in situations that are particularly hopeless, such as prison) I understand above all as a state of mind, not a state of the world.
 Either we have hope within us or we don't; it is a dimension of the soul, it's not essentially dependent on some particular observation of the world or estimate of the situation.
 Hope is not prognostication.
 It is an orientation of the spirit, an orientation of the heart.